Oyashirox/Cuda/README.md

-# Cuda
+# Cuda Raytracing
-Testing cuda in kotlin with jcuda
+Testing cuda in kotlin with jcuda to do some raytracing.

+If you have java installed, you should be able to run with `gradlew run`.
-# current generated image:
+### current generated image:
 ![generated image](generated.png)